 komm.ConvolutionalCode

 Binary convolutional code.
-It is characterized by a matrix of feedforward polynomials $P(D)$, of shape $k \times n$, and (optionally) by a vector of feedback polynomials $q(D)$, of length $k$.
-The element in row $i$ and column $j$ of $P(D)$ is denoted by $p_{i,j}(D)$, and the element in position $i$ of $q(D)$ is denoted by $q_i(D)$; they are binary polynomials in $D$.
+It is characterized by a matrix of feedforward polynomials $\mathbf{P}(D)$, of shape $k \times n$, and (optionally) by a vector of feedback polynomials $\mathbf{q}(D)$, of length $k$.
+The element in row $i$ and column $j$ of $\mathbf{P}(D)$ is denoted by $p_{i,j}(D)$, and the element in position $i$ of $\mathbf{q}(D)$ is denoted by $q_i(D)$; they are binary polynomials in $D$.
 The parameters $k$ and $n$ are the number of input and output bits per block, respectively.
+For more details, see JZ15 and LC04, Chs.
+11, 12.

-Tables of convolutional codes
+Tables of optimal convolutional codes

 The tables below LC04, Sec.
-12.3 lists optimal convolutional codes with parameters $(n,k) = (2,1)$ and $(n,k) = (3,1)$, for small values of the overall constraint length $\nu$.
+12.3 lists optimal convolutional codes with no feedback, for parameters $(n,k) = (2,1)$ and $(n,k) = (3,1)$, and small values of the overall constraint length $\sigma$.

-Parameters $(n, k, \nu)$ | Transfer function matrix $G(D)$ |
+Parameters $(n, k, \sigma)$ | Transfer function matrix $\mathbf{G}(D)$ |

 ---|---|